 Cost Comparisons Between Polaroid and Instax Cameras

 A combination of factors has led to recent rising popularity in instant film photography.
 The classic look of instant film photos is hard to reproduce with a digital camera and there is nothing like watching a physical photography develop in front of you while you are watching it.

 Where a typical phone user might take dozens of photos with a cell phone over the course of a single night, none of those will produce a physical product, and if they do, it will not have the same tactile appeal of an instant photo.

 The rising popularity of instant cameras combined with the easing of patent restrictions to produce a nearly bewildering array of cameras available.
-To shorten your search, we have compiled a quick comparison chart so you can see the differences and costs at a glance.
+To shorten your search, we have compiled a quick comparison chart so you can see what’s available, the differences, and costs at a glance.

 $176.99 – $199 (depending on color and accessories)